 During design development, the real estate requirements may adjust to accommodate design refinements.
 Parcel requirements will adjust accordingly.
 The table in this report reflects the current property needs for the Project.
+Parcels being tracked but areas are not finalized.

 Status of Segment 2 and Segment 4 ROW Acquisition